 How does it happen?
 Well, it varies from mom to mom – as does pretty much every aspect of parenthood – but it basically happens when moms give too much of themselves to too many different avenues of life.
 It happens.
 It’s called life and it doesn’t slow down so moms can take a bubble bath with a glass of wine at the end of every day.
 No matter how much we may wish it would.
 (Seriously – can we make that happen?
 Please?)

-Have no fear, however, there are a few tricks of the trade that you can utilize if you find yourself feeling a bit out of balance between work and home.
+Have no fear, however, there are a few tricks of the trade that you can use if you find yourself feeling a bit out of balance between work and home.
 Before you find yourself completely burnt out and headed for a mental breakdown, take stock in where your stresses are and try these tips to simplify your life:

 1. Focus on What’s at Hand